benits/icons-generator/README.md

 # bulb-icon-builder

-Tool for building bulb icon library from figma
+Tool for building the Bulb icon library from figma.

 ## Generating a new package version